-My name is Nancy Morgan, and I am the owner of The Workshop Dance Studio.
-A few of you have asked me to write my dance bio.
-So here goes:
+My name is Nancy Morgan, and I am the owner and operator of The Workshop Dance Studio!
+I also teach several classes, such as tap dancing!

 1960s & Kiddy Ballet:

 I am 3 years old.
 I am in kiddy ballet.
 My only weird and vivid memory of this is that at the end of the class, we were asked to pick imaginary flowers to give to the teacher – who in my mind’s eye is a beautiful Prima Donna.